Satish-Kalepu/Students-Assessment/prompt.md

-always generate below files after every change /.prompt.md   which can be used to recreate the project from scratch /.sql_schema.sql   which can be used to initialize sql database
+always generate below files after every change /prompt.md   which can be used to recreate the project from scratch /sql_schema.sql   which can be used to initialize sql database /requirements.txt which can be used to list the project dependencies

 you can create sample basic arithmatic and reasioning questions in the database for demo.